rrikkozz/Trilingo/README.md

 ## Notes for Colaboration
-Sure!
-Here are the instructions for a **Typical Workflow** that you can add to your README file:

----

-## Typical Git Workflow

 This section outlines the steps for collaborating on this project using Git.
 Each team member should follow these steps to ensure smooth collaboration and version control.